The Dereila Nature Inn - a cyber nature centre for nature lovers

 A little bribery like food and water and some carefully placed branches and twigs can result in some great photographic opportunities.
 Gradually your visitors will become familiar and at home at your feeding station.

-With today's powerful digital camera's you'll be surprised what great moments you can capture.
+With today's powerful digital cameras you'll be surprised what great moments you can capture.

 Downy Woodpecker